stoplightio/docs/articles/enterprise/overview.md

 separate Linux instances.
 This deployment option is much more resilient to system-level issues, though it does require more network configuration.

-Stoplight recommends multi-server deployments for all production-facing installations.
+Stoplight recommends multi-server deployments for all production installations.

 ### Native vs. Container-based Deployments